Mommyofpotato/absentregression/README.md

-Building a Logistical Regression Model using sklearn to classify absenteeism
+Building a Logistical Regression Model using sklearn to classify absenteeism.Using the model in mySQL and Tableau.